A. W. Kuchler

 August William Kuchler (born August Wilhelm Küchler; 26 July 1907 - 17 June 1999) was a German-born American geographer and naturalist who is noted for developing a plant association system that has become widely used in the United States.
 Some of this database has been digitized for integration into GIS mapping systems.
-Kuchler received his Ph.D. in geography from the University of Munich in 1935.
+Kuchler received his Ph.D. in geography from the Ludwig-Maximilians-Universität München in 1935.
 In 1978, he received the Association of American Geographers' Honors award.
 He is the author of the book Vegetation Mapping.